The average cost of attending a hen do has increased dramatically in recent years.

 What used to be a couple of casual drinks in the pub the night before the wedding has turned into a day and night out at the very least or can turn into as much as a full week away hen do abroad.

-On top of paying for food, drinks, activities, accommodation, travel, outfits, accessories and gifts, anyone attending the hen party has also got the costs of attending the actual wedding looming too.
+On top of shelling out for all that, anyone attending the hen party has also got the costs of attending the actual wedding looming too.

 Looking for affordable places to stay?
 Check out our faves for different cities around the UK here.